microsoft/vscode-docs/docs/remote/containers.md

 **Containers**: x86_64 Debian 8+, Ubuntu 16.04+, CentOS / RHEL 7+, Alpine Linux based containers.

-Note that the Docker daemon/service does not need to be running locally if you are [using a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host).
+Note that the Docker daemon/service does not need to be running locally if you are [using a remote Docker host](/docs/remote/containers-advanced.md#developing-inside-a-container-on-a-remote-docker-host), but you do need the Docker CLI installed.

 Other `glibc` based Linux containers may work if they have [needed prerequisites](/docs/remote/linux.md).